In this article

 1. Real-Time Collaboration Across Time Zones

-This is the defining advantage of nearshore over offshore.
+Real-time collaboration is the defining advantage of nearshore over offshore.
 When your LATAM engineers start their day, your U.S. team is already online.
 Mexico City runs 1–2 hours behind New York.
 Bogotá operates in Eastern time.
 Buenos Aires sits just 1 hour ahead of Eastern.

-That means daily standups, sprint planning, code reviews, and Slack conversations happen in real time — not through overnight messages or early-morning fire drills.
+As a result, daily standups, sprint planning, code reviews, and Slack conversations happen in real time.
+There are no overnight messages or early-morning fire drills.
 According to Stack Overflow’s Developer Survey, real-time communication is one of the top predictors of effective remote engineering teams.
 Nearshore development is built for it in a way offshore simply cannot replicate.

 2. Cost Savings Without Compromising Quality

-U.S. software engineers cost an average of $130,000–$220,000 per year in base salary alone — and total loaded cost (benefits, equity, recruiting fees, overhead) easily reaches $200,000–$300,000+.
-LATAM engineers with equivalent skills — senior full-stack developers, DevOps engineers, data engineers — typically run $60,000–$100,000 per year through a quality nearshore partner.
+U.S. software engineers cost an average of $130,000–$220,000 per year in base salary alone.
+Total loaded cost, including benefits, equity, recruiting fees, and overhead, easily reaches $200,000–$300,000+.
+In contrast, LATAM engineers with equivalent skills typically run $60,000–$100,000 per year through a quality nearshore partner.

 3. Access to a Deep and Growing LATAM Talent Pool